This post may contain affiliate links.

 Occasionally I do teach skills that are difficult for Ben.
-If he doesn’t understand something after watching the videos, we bust out a few math manipulatives and work through the problem.
+If he doesn’t understand something after watching the videos, we bust out a few math manipulatives and work through the problem together.

-Khan Academy is free though, so that leaves room in the homeschool budget for manipulatives.
+Khan Academy math lessons are free, so that leaves room in the homeschool budget for manipulatives.

-Luckily, Khan Academy is free so there is no risk to giving it a try.
+Luckily, Khan Academy is free so there is no risk in giving it a try.

 Frequently Asked Questions About Khan Academy Math

 Khan Academy math is an online math curriculum or supplement.
 There are videos, practice problems, and mastery challenges available to help teach math concepts.

 The program is pretty comprehensive, so in general, yes it is good for math.
 However, this will depend on the student’s personality and learning style.